wallarm/product-documentation/docs/2.12/updating-migrating/general-recommendations.md

 1. Deploy the new version of the WAF node in the `monitoring` [mode](../admin-en/configure-wallarm-mode.md) and send the traffic to the WAF node.
 2. After some time, open Wallarm Console → **Events** section and analyze the number of requests that are mistakenly recognized as attacks.
-3. If you find abnormal growth in the number of false attacks, please contact the [Wallarm technical support](mailto:support@wallarm.com).
+3. If you find abnormal growth in the number of false positives, please contact the [Wallarm technical support](mailto:support@wallarm.com).

-### Increased amount of used memory and CPU resources
+### Increased amount of used resources

-Usage of some new WAF node features may cause changes in the amount of used memory and CPU resources.
+Usage of some new WAF node features may cause changes in the amount of used resources.
 Information about changes in the amount of used resources is highlighted in the [What is new](what-is-new.md) section.

 Also, it is recommended to monitor the WAF node operation: if you find significant differences in the actual amount of used resources and in the amount specified in the documentation, please contact the [Wallarm technical support](mailto:support@wallarm.com).